Guardian

 • Memory compression thresholds are hand-tuned, not empirically optimized.

-• No formal user study on reframe detection or awareness-trap accuracy.
+• No formal user study on reframe detection or unresolved-pattern accuracy.

 • Sovereign encryption is functional but not audited by a third party.